Arshitha/100-days-of-code/log.md

 **Today's Goal**: Automate the process of generating JSON files given a list of URLs.
 Tries problem completion.

+**Today's Progress**: Automated generating JSON given list of URLs.
+Couldn't finish tries problem.

+**Thoughts**: Not happy.
+I am sapped out by the end of the day don't feel like sitting and solving an extra problem.

+### Day 36: March 22nd, 2018

+**Today's Goal**: Tries.

 **Today's Progress**:

 **Thoughts**: